shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Quick"></a>QUICK, vb. quicken, as in "the quick and the dead." #12.

 <a name="Reading"></a>READING, railroad line, Pa. #1.

+<a name="Relative"></a>RELATIVE, Not "mischpocha" (blood relations, Yidd.), rather, "Die Generale Theorie der Verhaeltnismaessigkeit" (The General Theory of Relativity, germ.).
+Append.

 <a name="Red Lion"></a>RED LION, small town Pa., due east some 20 mile Gettysburg. #6.